Back to Blog

 Once you understand your customers' challenges, you move closer to achieving product-market fit.
 Remember: a single conversation won't give you all answers.
 Engage regularly, because behaviors and needs evolve.

-Phase 2: User Research
+Phase 2: Explore Solutions

-Phase 3: Validate and Iterate
+Phase 3: Validate and Learn

 True validation only comes when your product is live.
 That's the moment of truth.
 But here's my philosophy: I don't believe in labeling outcomes as "wrong."
 Every outcome is a learning opportunity.
-You don't fail—you learn.
+You don't fail — you learn.

 "It's not an experiment if you're not willing to kill the idea." — Josh Seiden, Lean UX